-Nevada Sunrise Metals Corporation (formerly Nevada Sunrise Gold Corporation) (the "Company") was incorporated under the laws of the Province of British Columbia, Canada on April 3, 2007.
+Nevada Sunrise Metals Corporation (the "Company") was incorporated under the laws of the Province of British Columbia, Canada on April 3, 2007.
 On May 15, 2007, the Company acquired all of the issued and outstanding shares of Intor Resources Corporation ("Intor") by way of a reverse takeover.
 Intor was incorporated under the laws of the State of Nevada, USA on September 7, 2004.
 On September 23, 2022, the Company changed its name from Nevada Sunrise Gold Corporation to Nevada Sunrise Metals Corporation.